Legalize an existing secondary suite

 - Single wall vent connectors will require minimum 152.4 mm (6”) clearance to ½” drywall.

 - Smoke alarms must be installed at, or near, the ceiling of each floor level in both the primary dwelling and secondary suite.
-Smoke alarms are required in each bedroom, common space and any supplementary spaces including furnace rooms.
+Smoke alarms are required in each bedroom, common space and any supplementary spaces including mechanical (furnace) rooms.
 Smoke alarms must be permanently wired to the electrical panel through a circuit that contains lighting or a mix of lighting and receptacles, if that circuit is protected by an arc fault circuit interrupter and/or a ground fault circuit interrupter, the smoke alarms must contain an integral battery (10-year battery) as a secondary supply source.
 They must also be interconnected, so the activation of one smoke alarm will cause all units in the secondary suite and a minimum of one smoke alarm to sound in the main residence.

-- Carbon monoxide alarms should be centrally located in the primary dwelling, the secondary suite and mechanical room.
+- Carbon monoxide alarms should be centrally located in the primary dwelling, the secondary suite, common spaces and mechanical room.
 They should be installed at the height specified by the manufacturer and located within 5 m (16’5”) of any bedrooms.
 They must be permanently wired to the electrical panel through a circuit that contains lighting or a mix of lighting and receptacles, if that circuit is protected by an arc fault circuit interrupter and/or a ground fault circuit interrupter, the carbon monoxide alarm must contain an integral battery (10 year battery) as a secondary supply source.
 They must also be interconnected, so the activation of one carbon monoxide alarm will cause all units in the secondary suite and a minimum of one carbon monoxide alarm to sound in the main residence.
 An electrical permit is required if installing additional wired smoke alarms, carbon monoxide alarms and combination smoke/carbon monoxide alarms.

 There are additional requirements to consider when the only exit for a suite is through an exterior stairway.